 2051 Jamieson Avenue, Suite 300

 - Replenish by IPAC (Federal agencies only)

-Use the Department of the Treasury's Intra-Governmental Payment and Collection (IPAC) system.
-Notify your accounting office to use due care and ensure all pertinent account numbers are listed on the IPAC transaction.
-Please ensure the deposit account number is provided to prevent delays in processing your payment.
+Use the Department of the Treasury's Intra-Governmental Payment and Collection (IPAC) system to transfer funds from your agency to the USPTO.
+Notify your accounting office to use due care and ensure all pertinent data and information, including your USPTO deposit account number, are included on the IPAC transaction to prevent delays in receiving and processing your payment.
 Funds are generally credited and available in your deposit account within 2-3 business days.

 Agency Locator Code